-No credit will be given for late assignments.
+Students will complete two SOAP notes this semester.
+One will be done on a patient at each clinical facility.
+Details will be posted on Blackboard.
+The first SOAP note will be due Friday 11/16/20.
+The second SOAP note will be due Monday 11/30/20.
 If I am not in my office when the clinical assignment is due, the student must slide the assignment under my office door.
-No credit will be given for late assignments.
+There will be a 5 pt deduction for late assignments.